 (c) Increased emissions, including of radionuclides and discharge of cooling-water, as compared to the limits envisaged in the initial licence;

-(d) Increased risks deriving from ageing components;

-(e) Upgrading works and/or safety upgrade of such an extent requiring significant alteration of the physical aspects of the site;
+(e) Extent of upgrading works and/or safety upgrades or improvements , in particular those requiring significant alteration of the physical aspects of the site or substantial improvements arising from ageing components and/or obsolescence;

-(f) Enhanced risk perception and obsolescent safety concepts;

-(g) Changes in the surrounding environment;
+(g) Changes in the surrounding environment such as those from climate change;

 (h) Climate change adaptation and mitigation measures;

-(i) Duration of the lifetime extension;

-(j) Lack of a transboundary environmental impact assessment in the past.]

 2. It should also be considered that certain impacts of nuclear power plants on the environment may have decreased over the years due to modifications of the licence or changes made within the limits of the existing licence.